slinkity/slinkity/docs/src/docs/styling.md

 ## Dev and production outputs

 You might be wondering: what does Vite _actually do_ with my processed stylesheets when I build my site?
-This will depend on whether your `--serve`ing or building for production.
+This will depend on whether you're `--serve`ing or building for production.

 ### Dev server